GeorgeWebDevCy/gn-additional-stock-location/README.md

 - Second **Stock Location** field on the inventory tab for simple and variable products.
 - **2nd Location Price** field that is used when the primary location runs out of stock.
+- **2nd Location Sale Price** to offer discounts when location two is active.
 - Stock status and available quantity are based on the sum of both locations.
 - Automatic price switching once the primary location is empty.
 - Order processing reduces stock from both locations and logs changes on the order.